 - Investment return is generated from two sources: (1) capital gains and losses; and (2) income return.
-In the leverage lending asset class, income returns dominate capital gains or losses, resulting in a positive quarterly total return. - Since the inception of the LSDI, both the Morningstar LSTA U.S. Leverage Loan 100 Index, which measures the performance of the BSL market, and the direct lending market have experienced an increase in total return.
-BSL returns for the quarter ending December 31, 2023, were 3.2% versus the LSDI of 2.8%. - Given the relatively high level of interest rates, we expect returns to remain high by historical standards.
+In the leverage lending asset class, income returns dominate capital gains or losses, resulting in a positive quarterly total return. - Since the inception of the LSDI, both the Morningstar LSTA, which measures the performance of the BSL market, and the direct lending market have experienced an increase in total return.
+BSL returns for the quarter ending March 31, 2024, were 2.0% versus the LSDI of 3.3%.
+On average, returns for the LSDI have been higher than those for the BSL with the average returns since inception of the LSDI having been 1.8% for the LSDI versus 1.1% for the BSL. - Given the relatively high level of interest rates, we expect returns to remain high by historical standards.

-Table 2: Correlation and Comparison of Quarterly Returns - LSDI (All Loans) to B Market
+Table 2: Correlation and Comparison of Quarterly Returns - LSDI (All Loans) to BSL Market

-- The correlation between the LSDI and Morningstar LSTA 100 Investment is high at approximately 81.4%.
-However, there are two distinct differences: - the LSDI is significantly less volatile; and - the LSDI generates higher returns on average. - The direct lending market experiences negative returns much less frequently than the BSL market, given its higher yields. - Since the inception of the LSDI on September 30, 2014, through December 31, 2023, only the quarter ending March 31, 2020, reported a negative quarterly return whereas the BSL market has experienced eight quarters of negative returns.
+- The correlation between the LSDI and Morningstar LSTA is high at approximately 80.6%.
+However, there are two distinct differences: - the LSDI is significantly less volatile; and - the LSDI generates higher returns on average. - The direct lending market experiences negative returns much less frequently than the BSL market, given its higher yields. - Since the inception of the LSDI on September 30, 2014, through March 31, 2024, only the quarter ending March 31, 2020, reported a negative quarterly return whereas the BSL market has experienced eight quarters of negative returns.

-Table 3: Comparison of Yields - LSDI (All Loans) to B Market
+Table 3: Comparison of Yields - LSDI (All Loans) to BSL Market

-- The yield of the LSDI was 11.4% for the quarter ending December 31, 2023, which was higher than the average yield of the index of 9.74% given rising interest rates. - Despite the higher than historical average interest rates, SOFR decreased marginally relative to the third quarter of 2023, resulting in a slight decline in the LSDI yield from 11.8% in the prior quarter to the current yield of 11.4%.
-In contrast, the yield for the BSL market was 9.4%.
+- The yield of the LSDI was 11.3% for the quarter ending March 31, 2024, which continued to be higher than the average yield of the index of 9.79% given the continued high-interest rate environment. - Volatility in SOFR rates between Q4 2023 and Q1 2024 was virtually non-existent, with the SOFR rate decreasing only four basis points and resulting in a stable yield for the LSDI of 11.3%.
+The BSL market followed suit, with the yield remaining at 9.4% in both Q4 2023 and Q1 2024.